Criteria for the Paul A. Stellhorn Undergraduate Paper in New Jersey History Award

 due June 1

 The Stellhorn Award recognizes excellence in undergraduate writing about New Jersey history.
 It honors an outstanding and much-loved historian of New Jersey, the late Paul A. Stellhorn.

-In 2020, there will be one or more awards in two categories, one for course or seminar papers, the other for senior theses.
-Awards will consist of a certificate and a modest cash award.
-The sponsors will present the award(s) at the New Jersey Historical Commission’s annual conference in November 2020.
-The New Jersey Studies Academic Alliance will invite the recipient(s) to speak about her, his, or their work at one of the Alliance’s 2021 meetings.
+In 2021, there will be one or more awards in two categories, course or seminar papers and senior theses.
+Awards will consist of a certificate and a cash award of $200.
+The sponsors will present the award(s) at the New Jersey Historical Commission’s Annual Conference in November 2021.
+The New Jersey Studies Academic Alliance will invite the recipient(s) to speak about her, his, or their work at one of the Alliance’s 2022 meetings.